WGUNDERWOOD/wgunderwood.github.io/_posts/2020-01-28-dirichlet-problem-local-martingales.markdown

 In the case of Brownian motion, this generator is $\frac{1}{2} \nabla^2$, the same operator which is seen in the Dirichlet problem.
-Other stochastic processes have different generators, and so can be used to construct solutions to diferent PDEs.
+Other stochastic processes have different generators, and so can be used to construct solutions to different PDEs.

 ## References